 Buyers are willing to give up information if you are helping them solve their problems.

-Productize the value hook so it’s scalable.
-Airtable’s success and its value hinge on pre-built templates for 100s of use cases that lure users to sign up for a free trial.
+Productize the value hook so it's scalable.
+Airtable's success and value hinge on pre-built templates for 100s of use cases that lure users to sign up for a free trial.

-They’ve been around for 5 years, but word is getting out that you need to organize your content in a way that Google understands it better.
+They’ve been around for five years, but word is getting out that you need to organize your content in a way that Google understands it better.
 The pillar-cluster model or topic silos are the best way for Google to understand relevancy.

 Many companies have a random organizational structure to their blogs and internal linking structure.

 Do an internal audit of your blog posts and group blogs that relate to each other into topic clusters or silos.
-Only link between posts that are part of the same silo and try to anchor these posts with an authoritative pillar post.
+Only link between posts that are part of the same silo and anchor these posts with an authoritative pillar post.